Individual tutor system

 - Conducting all visits to the trainees at their placement (clinical tutor)

-- Conducting ITP meetings with the trainee (both individual tutors if possible - see below for more detail)
+- Conducting ITP meetings with the trainee (both individual tutors if possible)

-- Raising issues of concern with the trainee or feeding back on discussion about the trainee which have taken place in other fora
+- Raising issues of concern with the trainee or feeding back on discussion about the trainee which have taken place in other for a (both individual tutors if possible)

-- Conducting end of training interviews with the trainee (both individual tutors)
+- Conducting end of training interviews with the trainee (both individual tutors if possible)

 Individual Training Plans

 The ITP process requires at least two meetings per year but meetings can be as frequent as is agreed to be useful.
+To ensure that students are supported effectively, failure in one of the assessments deemed to be summative will also result in a formal review of academic progress being undertaken.
+This will usually be done by scheduling an additional ITP meeting where these issues can be discussed and the training plan adjusted accordingly.
 If possible both individual tutors should be present for all ITPs.
 At times, due to part-time working and scheduling difficulties, it is not possible for both tutors to attend the ITP.
 In such cases, the tutor who is unable to attend the ITP should still review progress with the trainee either in a face to face meeting or by telephone.
 It is expected that both tutors are present for at least one ITP per year.

 It is anticipated that issues in training evolve through the three years.
 For example, trainees' goals are likely to be more exploratory ('wider') during the first year, and focus down to areas of special interest and career planning by the third year.
 It is the role of the tutors to help focus on appropriate goals, and strategies to meet these goals, in order to facilitate developmental progress.